yesoer/dotfiles/README.md

 # dotfiles
-My dotfiles (neovim, git, zsh, installs etc.) for MacOS only as of now
+My dotfiles (neovim, git, zsh, installs etc.) for MacOS only as of now.

+> Attention : The bootstrapping script has not yet been tested!

 ## Setup